Razmo99/SnipeITDockerDeployment/README.md

 The **Yearly backups** keep a default `MAX_BACKUPS` of `100`.\
  * This Grabs the latest backup within the container and sticks it the the    specified folder.
-These can all be adjusted to suit your environment.

-_Snipe-IT's scheduler by default will run an auto backup weekly._
+_The above can all be adjusted to suit your environment.
+Snipe-IT's scheduler by default will run an auto backup weekly._

 ### Snipe-IT Backup Restore